 Cool Blue Monkey e-Commerce style

-Our final Three Monkeys personality type is the Cool Blue / Speak No Evil type.
+Our final personality type is the Cool Blue.

-At last, this is someone who can do your data analysis.
-And in e-Commerce, there’s a ton of data analysis to be done.
+At last, someone who can do detail and do your data analysis.
+And in e-Commerce, there’s a ton of data analysis to do.

 When you need attention to detail

-This detail includes a unique identifier, a strong product description which drives sales and search ranking and having the right level of product information.
+These page details include a unique identifier, a strong product description to drive sales and search ranking and the right level of product information.
 For example, ingredients, sizes, specifications, warnings and warranties.
-Cool Blue’s love of detail, structure and process thrives on pulling all this detail together.
+Cool Blue’s love of detail, structure and process thrives on pulling all this together.

 Don’t even get us started on completing product details for the likes of Google Merchandise Centre or to list on Amazon.

 Cool Blues likes to look at the need for IT systems and marketing technology for your e-Commerce store.
 They’re good at solving common marketing technology challenges.
 How do payments connect to your bank account, for example?
 What about inventory systems, how will that work?
 What systems do you need to track orders and deliveries?
 All the sorts of questions the Cool Blue e-Commerce style thrives on.